Mallala

 What are some of the major infrastructure and planning changes likely to influence Mallala?

-Key infrastructure and planning changes likely to influence Mallala include: Gracewood Estate (Approved); Eden Two Wells (Completed); Liberty Two Wells (Construction); Grevillea Grove (Construction); and Two Wells Town Centre (Approved).
+Key infrastructure and planning changes likely to influence Mallala include: Gracewood Estate (Approved); Eden Two Wells (Completed); Liberty Two Wells (Construction); Grevillea Grove (Construction); and Two Wells Town Centre (Construction).
 These projects represent significant developments that will shape the area's future infrastructure landscape.

 What types of infrastructure projects are impacting Mallala?